 For a small village, Eddleston has quite an interesting history.

-The railway line, closed in the mid 1900s ran through the village where the Station Lye Cul-de Sac now stands.
+By 1856, Eddleston had expanded west of its earlier core; the cottages along Station Road are depicted in the map above, as is the Railway Station.
+The railway line closed in the mid 1900s.
+It ran through the village where the Station Lye Cul-de Sac now stands.
 The original station platform remains, and the waiting room and ticket office have been converted into a house.
 However, many of the original features remain, including the platform clock, which can be seen from the road.

-Currently there are approximately 270 residences in and around Eddleston Village.
+Currently there are approximately 270 residences in and around Eddleston Village and a population of about 550 people.

 The Horseshoe Inn

-The old smiddy, medieval workshops and cottages became the Horseshoe Inn, as it is known today.
+The old smiddy and cottages became the Horseshoe Inn in 1862.
 Around the Inn, relics from the smiddy are hanging on the wall.

-As early as the 1900’s, the present-day restaurant was still the garden for one of the old cottages.
-The stained-glass window in the restaurant, the impressive frontage to the bar area and many of the doors were saved from the local church before it was demolished.
+Not that long ago, the present-day restaurant was still the garden for one of the old cottages.
+The stained-glass window in the restaurant, the impressive frontage to the bar area and many of the doors were saved from the local church.

 Church and Graveyard